Discover Nikkei Logo

 About the Author

 Esperanza Harumi Murakami Giuria was born on March 3, 1990.
-She studied pre-school in jiushuryo; primary and secondary school at La Unión school.
-Married for 12 years and mother of a 10-year-old girl.
-A stylist by profession, she has always had a passion for writing, which is why in 2021 she won first place in the “Letters for the Bicentennial” contest organized by the Peruvian-Japanese Association.
-She is currently a member of the board of directors of Peru Kumamoto Kenjinkai.
+She attendedjiushuryoand primary and secondary school at La Unión School.
+She has been married for 12 years and is the mother of a 10-year-old daughter.
+A stylist by profession, she has always been passionate about writing, and in 2021 received first place in the “Letters for the Bicentennial” competition organized by the Japanese-Peruvian Association.
+She is currently a member of the board of Peru Kumamoto Kenjinkai.

 Last updated September 2024